-\Prince.
+Prince.
 His name was Prince.
 Later in his life, he was often known to some as Prince McLellan, but his last moniker came later.
-For most of his life, and in death, he was just Prince.
+For most of his life, and in death, he was just known as Prince.

-He had his singular name because he was a slave, and that was the way it was with slaves.
+He had his singular name because he was enslaved.
 Just one name.
-They didn’t need a last name any more than a dog needs one.
+They didn’t need a last name, so their enslavers thought, unless it was their own.

 I know this because I have a database of over 1600 people of color who lived in the State of Maine, Prince’s home, prior to the year 1800, just like he did.
 So few had family names that I alphabetize the database by given names only.

 My database is aptly called The Prince Project in his honor.

 I know Prince too.
 I know him because he was enslaved by my own ancestors.
 Six years ago, I discovered his gravestone and realized it was time I knew more about the family history that had gone undiscussed all my life.

 He has taught me volumes.
 Over the last few years, I have learned so much about what I didn’t know I didn’t know.
 I also realized that I was not alone.
 I am now amazed at how little my fellow Mainers are aware of our African American history.
 So many do not even realize it existed at all!
 Nor do many of us grasp how even our non-slave-owner Founding Fathers were complicit in the horrors of the Middle Passage.

 Prince was actually very typical of those enslaved in Maine in the 18th century.
 He was born, probably in Guinea, West Africa, sometime in the early 1730s.
 At some point as a young child, he was kidnapped and transported to Antigua in the Caribbean, one of the major ports for incoming captives.
 When he was about 12 years old, William McLellan of Gorham, Maine (a long-ago great uncle of mine) purchased him.